 Try this in your store too…

-If your employees can only sell the golden widget, because they themselves can’t imagine paying for more benefits, give them training yes but understand, they are the reason – and by default – you are too, that you can’t compete with Amazon.
+If your employees can only sell the golden widget, because they themselves can’t imagine paying for more benefits, give them training but understand, they are the reason – and by default – you are too, that you can’t compete with Amazon.

 Until and unless you accept that, you’ll end up like BBB where investor confidence is fading and sales are stagnant while we are in the best retail environment in a decade.

-Quite simply if you're not make money now, when all the stars are aligned for consumers to want what you have to sell, wait until we hit the inevitable speed bump in the economy.
+Quite simply if you're not making money now, when all the stars are aligned for consumers to want what you have to sell, wait until we hit the inevitable speed bump in the economy.